leeachevalier/leeachevalier/README.md

 ### 🚀 What I do
 - 🤖 **RandomHunter BOT** → Discord bot with random loadouts, translations, and usage statistics.
 - 📱 **MiAhorro** → Android app built with React Native + Expo to easily track expenses.
-- 🌐 Minimal, dark-themed web projects with a focus on usability and simplicity.

 ---

 ### 🛠 Tech stack